Everybody's Talking: Revival

 In 1973, Barry revived the show as Hollywood's Talking with three contestants trying to guess what a number of celebrities were talking about.
 A contestant who made a correct guess during the first one-third of the film won $150; during the second third, $100; and during the last third, $50.
 The first player to score $200 went on to a bonus round, identifying short descriptions for additional prize money.

-Episode status

-Everybody's Talking is believed to have been wiped as per network practices.
-The premiere and the June 2 episode are known to exist.